-- Meals and beverages other then stated.
+- Meals and beverages in restaurants and hotels.

-- Average temperatures at this time of winter are between -2° and - 24° Celsius (28 to -31 Fahrenheit), but extremes may be as low as -45° Celsius (-50 Fahrenheit).
+- Average temperatures at this time of winter are between -2° and - 24° Celsius (28 to -11 Fahrenheit), but extremes may be as low as -45° Celsius (-50 Fahrenheit).
 We ask you to bring adequate clothing to withstand these temperatures.
-Upon request you can rent a clothing package from Nature Tours of Yukon.
+Upon advance request you can rent a clothing package from Nature Tours of Yukon.